Experimental evidence for strong emergent correlations between particles in a switching trap

-For the purpose of the experiment, we will focus on the theoretical example of $N$ noninteracting particles in a switching harmonic trap in one-dimension~\cite{BKMS24}.
+For the purpose of the experiment, we focus on the theoretical example of $N$ noninteracting particles in a switching harmonic trap in one-dimension~\cite{BKMS24}.
 The stiffness of the trap switches between values $k_1$ and $k_2$ with rates $r_1$ (from $k_1$ to $k_2$) and $r_2$ (from $k_2$ to $k_1$).
 Here the stochastic switching plays the role of the environmental fluctuations that drive the system to a NESS at long times.
 The joint distribution of the positions of the particles in the NESS, despite being strongly correlated, displays an interesting solvable structure that enables analytical predictions for a number of physically measurable observables, such as the average density profile, the extreme value statistics, the spacing statistics and the full counting statistics, etc.~\cite{BKMS24}.
 However, these analytical predictions~\cite{BKMS24} crucially assume that the particles are non-interacting.
-In real systems, such as colloids in a liquid, the particles do interact with each other.
-These interactions may have different origins, e.g., long-range hydrodynamic~\cite{Berut,kotar,Barlett}, magnetic~\cite{gao}, electric~\cite{dobnikar}, and critical Casimir~\cite{ignacio}.
-Systems with interacting Janus colloidal particles have also been studied~\cite{yan}.
-In our system of colloidal particles in water, these long-range interactions are typically hydrodynamic in nature~\cite{Berut}.
-However, they were not taken into account in the theoretical computation in Ref.~\cite{BKMS24}.
+In real systems, such as colloids in a liquid, there are typically long-range interactions.
+Examples include hydrodynamics~\cite{Berut,kotar,Barlett,polin}, magnetic~\cite{gao}, electric~\cite{dobnikar}, Janus colloidal particles~\cite{yan} and critical Casimir forces~\cite{ignacio}.
+In our system of colloidal particles in water, these long-range interactions are hydrodynamic in nature (see for example~\cite{Berut}).
+However, such long-range interactions between the particles were not taken into account in the theoretical computation in Ref.~\cite{BKMS24}.
 A natural question then is how the direct hydrodynamic interactions between the particles may modify the NESS.